-The Park Road Books Geek Book Club meets in the store the second Tuesday of each month at 7:00 pm.
-This month, join us on February 10th.
+The Park Road Books Foodie Book Club meets in the store the last Tuesday of each month at 7:00 pm.
+This month, join us on May 26th.

 The SheReads Book Club is a national online fiction book club.